oliverhaas/django-components/docs/concepts/advanced/typing_and_validation.md

     Input validation was part of Django Components from version 0.96 to 0.135.

     Since v0.136, input validation is available as a separate extension.

+By defualt, when you add types to your component, this will only set up static type hints, but it will not validate the inputs.

 To enable input validation, you need to install the [`djc-ext-pydantic`](https://github.com/django-components/djc-ext-pydantic) extension: